Samkhya and the Classical Yoga of the Yoga Sutras are dualistic philosophies. Very few yoga teachers today

 happened.
 The only remedy: a fast and thorough divorce!
 Like Brer Rabbit, the only way to be freed from

-the Tar Baby is to be thrown into the briar patch where we can scrape off prakriti and finally free
+the sticky baby is to be thrown into the briar patch where we can scrape off prakriti and finally free

 ourselves.
 The briar patch is the practice of yoga.